scalalandio/chimney/docs/source/migration/migration-to-0.8.rst

     ): Transformer[MyType[A], MyType[B]] =
       myA => myA.map(_.transformInto[B])

-  After changes ``implicit Transformer[A, B]`` means "instance provided by user", either manually or through semiautomatic derivation.
-If users want to allow summoning there automatic instances as well, they need to use
+  After changes in 0.8.x ``implicit Transformer[A, B]`` means "instance provided by user", either manually or through semiautomatic derivation.
+If users want to allow summoning there automatic instances as well, they need to use ``Transformer.AutoDerived``:

   .. code-block:: scala